-Pala is considered to be a related party because it is a company that holds more than 50% of Nevada Copper shares and have three executives on the Corporation's Board of Directors as at December 31, 2014.
+Pala is considered to be a related party because it is a company that holds more than 50% of Nevada Copper shares and have three executives on the Corporation's Board of Directors as at March 31, 2015.

 On August 26, 2014, the Corporation closed a \$20 million bridge loan facility ("Pala Facility") with Pala.
-The initial term of the facility was four months, with up to two additional two month extensions.
+The initial term of the facility was four months.
+The Pala Facility has been extended until July 31, 2015.
 The Pala Facility is drawn in \$5 million tranches.
-The initial tranche of \$5 million was received on August 26, 2014.
-Through December 31, 2014, \$15 million (three tranches) have been drawn from the Pala Facility.
-Both of the two month extensions have been exercised by the Corporation with the loan balance now due on April 26, 2015.
+Through March 31, 2015, \$15 million has been drawn from the Pala Facility.
 The annual interest rate is 10% and a 4% arrangement fee was payable upon each tranche drawn.
 The Pala Facility is secured against the Corporation's assets, and is subordinate to the security granted in connection with the \$200 million senior credit facility announced by the Corporation on December 30, 2014.
-The Corporation has incurred \$355 of interest expense for the Pala Facility which was paid in full through December 31, 2014.
+The Corporation has incurred \$725 of interest expense for the Pala Facility which was paid in full through March 31, 2015.
 The Loan is carried at amortised cost on the statement of financial position.
-The current short term loan carrying value is \$14,594.
+The current short term loan carrying value is \$14,712.

-As of December 31, 2014, accounts payable and accrued liabilities include director fees and expenses payable of \$108 (December 31, 2013 - \$110).
+As of March 31, 2015, accounts payable and accrued liabilities include director fees and expenses payable of \$58 (December 31, 2014 - \$108).

 The Corporation has entered into management agreements with certain senior officers.
-In the event that there is a change of control, the Corporation may be required to pay severance payments ranging from one to three years of salary for these senior officers in the amount of \$1,759 (\$2,041 CAD).
+In the event that there is a change of control, the Corporation may be required to pay severance payments ranging from one to three years of salary for these senior officers in the amount of \$1,611 (\$2,041 CAD).